Aliases for KCNH2 Gene

 External Ids for KCNH2 Gene

 Previous HGNC Symbols for KCNH2 Gene

 This gene encodes a voltage-activated potassium channel belonging to the eag family.
 It shares sequence similarity with the Drosophila ether-a-go-go (eag) gene.
 Mutations in this gene can cause long QT syndrome type 2 (LQT2).
 Transcript variants encoding distinct isoforms have been identified. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KCNH2 Gene

 KCNH2 (Potassium Voltage-Gated Channel Subfamily H Member 2) is a Protein Coding gene.
 Diseases associated with KCNH2 include Long Qt Syndrome 2 and Short Qt Syndrome 1.
-Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Potassium Channels.
-GO annotations related to this gene include protein homodimerization activity and signal transducer activity.
+Among its related pathways are Cardiac conduction and Transmission across Chemical Synapses.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and signal transducer activity.
 An important paralog of this gene is KCNH7.

 UniProtKB/Swiss-Prot for KCNH2 Gene

 Pore-forming (alpha) subunit of voltage-gated inwardly rectifying potassium channel.
 Channel properties are modulated by cAMP and subunit assembly.
 Mediates the rapidly activating component of the delayed rectifying potassium current in heart (IKr) (PubMed:18559421, PubMed:26363003, PubMed:27916661).

 Isoform A-USO: Has no channel activity by itself, but modulates channel characteristics by forming heterotetramers with other isoforms which are retained intracellularly and undergo ubiquitin-dependent degradation.